-Taiko Legacy 14 and Reduction 5
+Taiko Legacy 15 and Reduction 6

-– Tsukasa Taiko 21st year Journey –
+– Tsukasa Taiko 22nd year Journey –

 Tatsu Aoki’s Taiko Legacy and Reduction

-Taiko Legacy 14
+Taiko Legacy 15

-Celebrating over two decades of artist directed performance, Taiko Legacy is a perennial commemoration bringing together professional contemporary and classical performers alongside enduring community members to produce one of the largest Taiko drumming concerts in the Midwest.
+Taiko Legacy is one of the largest Taiko drumming concerts in the Midwest.
+This perennial presentation reunites professional contemporary and classical performers alongside enduring community members to celebrate over two decades of artist directed performance.
 The multigenerational ensemble Tsukasa Taiko anchors the traditional musical relationship between shamisen, dance, and taiko.
-The melodic depths of the taiko ensemble performance are explored using original compositions and arrangements from a broad range of musical styles including ozashiki (geisha chamber music), minyo (folk music), ohayashi (classical/folk/theater music), and matsuri taiko (festival taiko music).
-This year’s featured guests include Melody Takata and the Gen Ensemble of San Francisco, classical music grandmasters from Japan, Chizuru Kineya, and Takane Umeya, with local classical dance grandmaster Yoshinojo Fujima.
+The often overlooked melodic capacity of the taiko is unattainable without a thorough awareness of the origins and craft of the traditional Japanese music.
+This ensemble performance explores the concept using original compositions and arrangements rooted in a broad range of musical styles including: ozashiki (geisha chamber music), minyo (folk music), ohayashi (classical/folk/theater music), and matsuri taiko (festival taiko music).
+This year’s featured guests include Melody Takata and the Gen Ryu Arts of San Francisco, classical music grandmasters from Japan, Chizuru Kineya, and chindonya (traditional troubadour) Yasushi Shimazaki.